sndp-git/ai-case-study/README.md

 ## Overview and Origin

 * Name of company

-  The name of the comapany is Highradius.
+  The name of the company is Highradius.

 * When was the company incorporated?
 - The company was established in 2006